 How to get your personalised exam timetable

-Seating lists will also be available at the Melbourne Showgrounds exam venue in Building 4, at least one hour before each exam session.
+Seating lists will be available at the exam venue at least one hour before each exam session.

 There are three exam sessions – morning, afternoon and evening.
 Reading time is during the first 15 minutes of each exam.
 Once you've entered the venue, you're unable to leave during the first 60 minutes or the last 15 minutes of the exam.

 ||No entry after this time